Now accepting new patients — call 212-328-1180

 How many sessions do athletes usually do?

 Many athletes start with 2 to 4 sessions close together to see how their body responds, then shift to maintenance every 2 to 6 weeks depending on training load and competition schedule.
+Your plan is individualized.

-Is it like massage?
+Is craniosacral therapy like massage?

 Not really.
 Massage is primarily tissue manipulation.
 CST is lighter and more focused on calming the system and addressing subtle restrictions without aggressive pressure.